pieterjanv/ansible-local-facts/README.md

-This repository contains an Ansible collection that enables providing roles with locally scoped facts, i.e. facts that are only available to the role that set them.
+This repository contains an Ansible collection that enables providing roles with locally scoped facts, i.e. facts that are only visible to the role that set them.

+This aims to solve the problem of global scope in Ansible roles, where intermediate results can be overwritten by included roles.

 ## Table of contents